 Vic Strecher (pronounced “streker”), PhD, MPH, is a behavioral scientist, professor, and Director of Innovation and Social Entrepreneurship at the University of Michigan’s School of Public Health.
-He is also founder and President of JOOL Health, a precision well-being company that integrates the science of well-being with advanced predictive analytics.
+He is also founder and CEO of Kumanu, a precision well-being company that integrates the science of well-being with advanced predictive analytics.

 In 1995, Vic founded the U-M Center for Health Communications Research, a pioneering organization studying the impact of digitally-tailored health communications.
 Through this Center, he has been a leading investigator on over $45 million in grant-funded studies of computer-based interactive communications for health-related behavior change and decision-making.

 In 1998, Vic founded HealthMedia, Inc., an Ann Arbor-based company that grew to over 185 employees, developing and disseminating award-winning tailored health interventions for health promotion, disease prevention, behavioral health, and disease management to millions of users before being purchased in 2008 by Johnson & Johnson.